mczhuge/NLSOM/README.md

 Features:
 - [x] Rule your NLSOM: effortlessly organize an NLSOM in various fields by simply changing the template.
-- [x] Easy to extend: customize your own community and agents.
+- [x] Easy to extend: customize your own community and agents (Now we have 17 communities and 32 agents).
 - [x] Reward Design: provide a reward mechanism (albeit rough).
 You can easily upgrade to a more refined version.
 - [x] An elegant UI: facilitate better visualization and support for diverse media sources (image, text, audio, video, docs, pdf, etc).